ammohseni/nah-audit-companion/README.md

 Hodge (NAH) theory in an imported manuscript against the mathematics papers used as sources.

-- **Permanent checkpoints.** Definitions and results are recorded from primary mathematical sources with exact references, full hypotheses, conclusions, conventions, dependencies, and limitations.
-Audits reuse these checkpoints across draft revisions; substantive checkpoint updates are dated and explained.
+- **Permanent checkpoints.** The companion records relevant definitions, theorems, propositions, lemmas, and corollaries from primary mathematical sources as reusable checkpoints, with precise references, full hypotheses, conclusions, conventions, dependencies, and limitations.
+Audits reuse these checkpoints across manuscript revisions; substantive updates are dated and explained.
-- **Mathematical completeness and physics-facing reporting.** The full mathematical assessment checks hypotheses, conventions, applicability, and implications.
-A separate physics-facing action list gives only material corrections, preserving the manuscript's physical motivation, notation, and style.
-Simplifying the presentation does not weaken the mathematical assessment; harmless convention differences and optional formal refinements remain internal.
+- **Mathematical completeness and physics-facing reporting.** The full mathematical assessment checks manuscript claims against the relevant checkpoints, examining hypotheses, conventions, applicability, and implications.
+A separate physics-facing action list reports only material corrections, preserving the manuscript's physical motivation, notation, and style.
+Simplifying the reporting does not weaken the mathematical assessment; harmless convention differences and optional formal refinements remain documented internally.
 - **Claim map.** The map provides a navigation aid through the manuscript’s registered claims.
 Each registered claim appears as a node showing its type, audit status, audit date, and audited source.
 Solid arrows show relationships stated in the